 NEW YORK, November 15, 2009 — Malaysian-born, Taiwan-based filmmaker Tsai Ming-Liang and his long-term collaborator, actor Lee Kang-Sheng, met with the audience at the Asia Society New York for the Faces of Tsai Ming-Liang film series (November 13-21, 2009).
 During an on-stage discussion conducted by series curator La Frances Hui, Senior Program Officer of Cultural Programs, Asia Society, the director explained how his cinematic treatment of sex reflected the difficulty of sex in real life.
 In his films, he constantly experiments with the distance between people in an attempt to explore the delicate subject of human relationships.

-Click on the watch video link above to see the video of Tsai Ming-Liang's remarks, or read the transcript below.
+Watch the video above to see the discussion, or read the transcript below.

 T: Tsai Ming-Liang (film director)

 H: You said you didn't care when people were not talking to you but in your films, your characters are actually always trying to connect with somebody—following someone, or trying to make contact—but they just don't seem to be able to connect.